 Common obstacles and how to overcome them

-"We've always done it this way": it may be, but it doesn't mean it's the best now
+"We've always done it this way": that may be true, but it does not mean it is the best way now

 Fear of change: most modern systems are easy to use